More than 100 new plaintiffs filed lawsuits in the social media mental health MDL throughout October. The total as of November 3 is 2,172.

 Key takeaways

-Why are people filing mental health lawsuits against YouTube?
+Why are people filing teen mental health lawsuits against YouTube?

 How does YouTube affect children?

-YouTube features that may impact kids' and teens' mental health
+YouTube features that may impact young children’s and teens’ mental health

-What's the status of the individual lawsuits against YouTube?
+What's the status of the lawsuits against YouTube?

 Frequently asked questions about suing YouTube